uk-x-gov-software-community/uk-x-gov-software-community.github.io/events.md

 # Upcoming Events

-We have no planned events yet this year.
-If you would like to propose an event then the best way is come to discuss it at one of our regular sessions.

-* Lean coffees are held monthly on 4th Thursday of the month at 11.00-12.00.
+Our regular lean coffees meetings are on the 4th Thursday of the month at 11.00-12.00.
 To get an invite please [join the mailchimp list](https://uk-cross-government-software-engineering-community.mailchimpsites.com/)

 # Past Events